-When I was very small Mother had told me that the first six days into a new gig were crucial – a sort of trial period.
-Since my last placement had ended badly, I was keen to make a good impression and followed Mother’s strict instructions about toileting and personal hygiene, remembering always to lick my paws to get right behind my ears and adopt a perfect “Cello”, generally accepted amongst cats as the best position to clean one’s nether regions.
+When I was very small Mother had told me that the first six days of a new assignment were crucial – a sort of trial period.
+Since my last placement had ended badly, I was keen to make a good impression and followed Mother’s strict instructions about toileting and personal hygiene, remembering always to lick my paws to get right behind my ears and adopt a perfect “cello” pose which is generally accepted amongst cats as the optimal position to clean one’s nether regions.

-I was into my third day and just starting to relax into my new surroundings when I did something so terrible that it haunts me even to this day.
+I had just passed the six-day trial period and was starting to relax into my new surroundings when I did something so terrible that it haunts me even to this day.
 I was in the kitchen waiting for my breakfast when Mummy, who was rushing to get ready to go to work, tripped over me.
 I take full responsibility for the whole fiasco.
-I wasn’t hurt at all, but she had to go to the doctor and take time off work.
-She was so good about it and didn’t blame me at all and it was lovely having her at home all day but then her legs sort of gave way and she had to be taken to hospital in an ambulance!
+I wasn’t hurt at all, but she had to be taken to hospital in an ambulance!

-I was absolutely beside myself!
-Her daughter came over and looked after me but by this time my anxiety levels had gone through the roof and I started to have a few ‘accidents’.
+I was absolutely beside myself.
+Her daughter came over and looked after me but by this time my anxiety levels had gone through the roof and I started to have a few ‘accidents’ on the carpet.
 Mummy was in hospital for ages and it turned out she had something called multiple sclerosis.
 Do cats get that?
 Had I given it to her?
 Was the poor boy at my previous home now in hospital too, all because of ‘Max’?
 I felt so ashamed.
 What would Mother say if she found out that I was not just a complete failure as a pet, but a serious health risk?

 Gingah told me not to worry – that my owner had been walking funny for ages and he didn’t think It had anything to do with me tripping her up like that.
-He also said that some people sneeze a lot when they’re around cats so that might have been what happened to the boy at the previous house.
+He also said that lots of people sneeze a lot when they’re around cats so I might not have been responsible what happened to the boy at the previous house.
 I’m certain he was just being kind and a few months later he broke the news that he’d heard I would be moving away.
 Initially I thought mournfully that I was being dispatched in disgrace to wreak havoc on another poor unsuspecting family.
 For a while I considered running away to eke out an existence with the homeless cats.
-A disparate bunch who had banded together to form the feral feline underbelly of Diamond Harbour, living on their wits and vermin.
+A disparate bunch who had banded together to form the feral feline underbelly, living on their wits and vermin.
 No soft beds or fresh bowls of Jimbos for those hardened outcasts.

 Ron and I found a great place to hang out in the evenings that was only a few doors down from my house.
 It’s called a ‘man cave’ and it’s an outside shed thing with a bar and comfy chairs and sometimes we’re able to sneak a few tasty nibbles.
-The owners of the man cave don’t know our real names so they call Ron, Scrawny and me, Fluffy.
-When we’re at the man cave we always use our code names instead of Ron and Weasley.
 Many people have said that I resemble Puss in Boots and Ron always roars with laughter at my impersonations when we’re at the man cave.

 We pulled an all-nighter at the man cave recently and Ron and I got talking about girls.
-He was boasting about all the girls he’s been with which is hardly surprising since he probably hangs out with that dodgy homeless crowd.
-I told him I’ve been ‘fixed’ so I don’t have to go through the awkward embarrassment of finding a girlfriend and performance anxiety that I’ve heard is part and parcel of the dating scene.
+He was boasting about all the girlfriends he’s had which is hardly surprising since he probably hangs out with that dodgy homeless crowd.
+I told him I’ve been neutered so I don’t have to go through the awkward embarrassment and anxiety that I’ve heard is part and parcel of the dating scene.
 Ron just laughed and told me about Squeak who had jumped through a plate glass window to get to a cat on heat and had to have five stitches!
-I asked why he didn’t just use the cat door and Ron said with a rather malicious sneer that he’d gotten too fat to fit through his cat door.
+I asked why he didn’t just use the cat door and Ron said with a rather malicious sneer that he had grown too fat to fit through his cat door.

 It was getting on for midnight by this time and Ron was about to launch into another story he’d heard about Whittaker, a Burmese socialite whose adventures were legendary in the village, when a voice in the neighbourhood started calling “Benedict, here puss, puss, puss.
 C’mon Benny, din dins!”.
 Ron’s ears pricked up and he leapt out the door with such a force that it slammed closed behind him.
 I was stuck in the man cave by myself!
 What if the people had gone away?
 I could be stuck in here for nine days!

-I spent a sleepless night thinking about Ron or Benny or whatever his name is who never even returned to see if I was alright.
-“Benedict” was obviously an untrustworthy sort who fat-shamed other cats, invented non-existent sex scandals and had lied through his teeth about being homeless!
-What on earth had I said in a careless moment that might now be repeated around the neighbourhood?
+I spent a sleepless night thinking about Ron or Benny or whatever his name is.
+He never even returned to see if I was alright!
+“Benedict” was obviously an untrustworthy character who fat-shamed other cats, invented non-existent sex scandals and had lied through his teeth about being homeless!
+What on earth had I said in a careless moment that might now be repeated around Diamond Harbour?

 I was so relieved when morning came and I was discovered in the man cave.
 I ran home at full speed, drained my water bowl and gobbled down my food without leaving any left-overs for ‘Ron’.
 I felt absolutely dreadful and slept virtually the whole day.
 I’ll never do that again!
 Mummy was furious.
 She had obviously missed me terribly and I had to wait at least ten minutes before I got my usual cuddle and reassuring words of love and affection.